 Insurance ecosystems are certainly on the minds of many companies: “More than half of insurance executives say their companies are already starting to experience disruption from competitors that have partners in other industries.”
 Insurance companies are seeing the largest disruption levels in their products and services offered (60%) and the ways customers receive service (57%).

-Ecosystems are a large cause of disruption within the insurance industry, but carriers can design their own insurance ecosystems instead of becoming targets.
-In many cases, insurance companies are already recognizing the importance of these ecosystems; 84% of insurance executives say ecosystems are important to their strategies, and 54% are actively seeking ecosystems (however, many don’t have what it takes to lead an ecosystem) according to the Accenture report.
+To combat this disruption, top tier ecosystems consist of all the data sources and services an insurer needs to tap to win today.
+And many insurance companies are already recognizing the importance of these ecosystems; 84% of insurance executives say ecosystems are important to their strategies, and 54% are actively seeking ecosystems (however, many don’t have what it takes to lead an ecosystem).

 How Insurers Can Select the Right Partners

 Accenture provides the following tips on how to choose the right insurance ecosystem partner:

 - Consider scope, skill, and scale: Insurers should look for partners that offer capabilities that can extend their current offerings but also offer new products and services.
 Introducing partners with a variety of capabilities, especially those that insurers don’t have on hand, can prove beneficial.
 It’s also important to consider the size of a potential insurance ecosystem partner and ensure that they are capable of serving the needs of your customers.

 - Select partners who can enhance customer experiences: Insurers should make a point of choosing partners that can provide the assets, domain expertise, and technical capabilities required to create a frictionless customer experience.

 - Evaluate character, collaboration, customer focus, and incentive: These are all important characteristics that can make — or break — a potential partnership.

 3 Steps for Insurers To Get Started